In Praise of Steve McQueen’s Post-Hollywood Hermit Style

-“He entered what I call a ‘hermit’ phase,” Marshall Terrill, author of Steve McQueen: Portrait of an American Rebel, tells InsideHook.
+“He entered what I call a ‘hermit’ phase,” Marshall Terrill, author of Steve McQueen: In.
+His Own Words, tells InsideHook.
 Attempting to make himself unrecognizable, he grew his hair long and grew a beard, a drastic departure the the clean-shaven, all-American look he was known for.
 His days were spent riding motorcycles, drinking beer, smoking weed and maintaining his karate workouts.
 “It was just kind of a period of trying to find himself, what he wanted to do next,” says Terrill, “because he knew that whatever film he was going to do he would have to top The Towering Inferno.
 So there was a lot of pressure.”

 In accordance with this new way of life, McQueen abandoned his previous way of dressing, dropping any pretense of polish and reverting to a style that suited his lifestyle.
 Life in Malibu didn’t require the smart suiting of film premieres, but the rugged comfort of blue jeans, trucker hats, Chukka boots and flannels.
 By dressing for himself McQueen managed to cultivate a style even more distinct than that of his now-ubiquitous looks, trading in the image of dashing leading man for a more workmanlike Americana vibe.